-If your boat is equipped with a hot water shower, you can locate the valves under the motorbox on the port side of your boat.
+If your boat is equipped with a hot water shower, you will find an ON/OFF accessory switch located on the dash panel.
+You will find the valves located on the port side of the motorbox compartment.
 The shower head can be found in the port gunnel sides.
-You should find instructions for its use in the information packet you received with your boat.
+You should find specific instructions on the use of your hot water shower in the packet of materials you received with your boat.

-Figure 29 - Shower Head
+Figure 2-27.
+Shower Head

-Figure 30 - Shower Valve
+Figure 2-28.
+Shower Valve